It is with deep sadness that the family of Teofil Foltynski, of Bayonne, announces his passing on Tuesday, April 7, 2020.

 Please consider leaving a condolence message or lighting a candle on the tribute wall above.
 Your words of comfort may be just the light that the family needs during these trying times.
 Reaching out reminds them they are not isolated, alone or forgotten.

-To plant a tree in memory of Teofil Foltynski, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Teofil Foltynski, please visit our floral store.